penguinhat/vim-config/README.md

 Overview
 --------

-This is a simple git repo with a deploy script to allow me to quickly import my custom vim.
+This is a vim config with a quick and dirty install script

 It is made up of my custom vimrc file, a list of all bundles used and a quick and dirty deploy script that kills the existing .vim folder (after making a